PhD, University of Pennsylvania, 2003

 Medieval and early modern Jewish cultural and intellectual history, history of the Jewish book and the impact of print on Jewish culture and thought in the early modern period, the cultural role of Jewish philosophy in the formation of early modern Jewish identities, Jewish thought and intellectual culture in early modern Italy, the Jewish Enlightenment movement and its relation to the medieval and early modern Jewish past

-Religions of the West, Medieval Jewish Civilization, Jewish-Christian Relations, Jewish Culture in Medieval Spain, Jewish Mysticism, Modern Jewry, Jewish Historiography
+Religions of the West, Jews and Judaism—Medieval, Jewish-Christian Relations, Zionism, Anti-Zionism, Post-Zionism, Jewish Culture in Medieval Spain, Jewish Mysticism, Jewish Historiography

-Footprints, co-compiled with Michelle Chesner, Marjorie Lehmann, and Josh Teplitskya,launch of a long-term digital humanities project that focuses on the circulation of Hebraica and Judaica in ealry modrn Europe and the Middle East.
+Footprints, co-compiled with Michelle Chesner, Marjorie Lehmann, and Josh Teplitskya,launch of a long-term digital humanities project that focuses on the circulation of Hebraica and Judaica in early modern Europe and the Middle East.

 The Hebrew Book in Early Modern Italy, coedited with Joseph R. Hacker.
 Jewish Culture and Contexts series, University of Pennsylvania Press, 2011.